MathiasGruber/PConv-Keras/README.md

 * Tensorflow 1.8

 # How to use this repository
-The primary implementations of the new `PConv2D` keras layer as well as the `UNet`-like architecture using these partial convolutional layers can be found in `libs/pconv.py` - this is where the bulk of the implementation can be found.
+The primary implementations of the new `PConv2D` keras layer as well as the `UNet`-like architecture using these partial convolutional layers can be found in `libs/pconv_layer.py` and `libs/pconv_model.py`, respectively - this is where the bulk of the implementation can be found.
 Beyond this I've set up four jupyter notebooks, which details the several steps I went through while implementing the network, namely:

 Step 1: Creating random irregular masks
 Step 2: Implementing and testing the implementation of the `PConv2D` layer